 It Is Not Always May is a fairly straightforward statement, and one that just about everyone can agree is undeniably true.
-The simplicity and straightforwardness of the idea serves as the inspiration for Henry Wadsworth Longfellow’s poem of the same name, which takes on a very optimistic tone as it addresses a topic that many might consider to be one that isn’t positive at all — the permanence of change, and the difficulty some people have in adapting to it.
+The simplicity and straightforwardness of the idea serves as the inspiration for Henry Wadsworth Longfellow’s poem of the same name, which takes on a very optimistic tone as it addresses a topic that many might consider being one that isn’t positive at all — the permanence of change, and the difficulty some people have in adapting to it.
 It Is Not Always May takes on a topic that is uniquely approached by all, and does so in Longfellow’s unmistakable style, and his welcome voice.

 It Is Not Always May Analysis